telekom-mms/aurelia-components/README.md

 ## Use in your Aurelia project

-Since this library doesn't provide any precompiled `dist/` files, you need to reference the source code in your project.

 TODO: Test with Aurelia 2 (https://docs.aurelia.io/templates/value-converters)

+Since this library doesn't provide any precompiled `dist/` files, you need to reference the source code in your view code.

 ```html
 <import from="t-systems-aurelia-components/src/value-converters/date-format-value-converter" />
 ${date|dateValueFormatter}
 ```

-Direct imports
+or import them directly

 ```typescript
 import {CacheService} from "t-systems-aurelia-components/src/service/cache-service";
 ```